RRNW Portland Speaker Series September 13th, Matthew Johnson, University of Nottingham, UK

 Where: Hawthorne Lucky Lab 915 SE Hawthorne Blvd, Portland OR 97214

-When: Tuesday, May 22, 5:30 pm Networking, 6:00 pm Presentation
+When: Thursday, September 13th, 5:30 pm Networking, 6:00 pm Presentation

 The purpose of the speaker series is to provide a local networking opportunity for the stream restoration community outside of River Restoration NW’s annual symposium and to hear from an expert on a restoration-related topic, in an informal setting, with beer!
 Speakers will present for 20 to 30 minutes with time for questions and discussion.
 Food and drinks are available for purchase.
 You’ll be in charge of your own food and beverages but, rest assured that the storytelling and conversation will be excellent.

-This event is sponsored by Stillwater Sciences
+This event is sponsored by Wolf Water Resources

 If you are interested in sponsoring future Portland RRNW speaker series events please contact John (firstname.lastname@example.org).